 Alternative fuels are becoming an increasingly popular choice for businesses as they offer many financial and environmental benefits.
 One of the main advantages of alternative fuels and EVs is that they generally cost significantly less to refuel than their traditional ICE counterparts.
 This can lead to substantial savings in fuel expenses, especially if you operate a large fleet of vehicles.

-To help ease the transition to alternative fuels, we have introduced two EV charge cards.
+To help ease the transition to alternative fuels, we have introduced EV charge cards.

-Businesses that pay the fuel benefit charge must fill out regular reports to stay compliant with HMRC.
+Businesses must ensure all fuel card tax reporting is accurate and up to date to stay compliant with HMRC.
 Here are the key reporting obligations for businesses:

-- Keeping records: It's important to ensure that you keep up-to-date records of fuel costs, mileage records and details of fuel provided for personal use as they may be required for potential audits by HMRC.
+Keeping records: It's important to ensure you keep up-to-date records of fuel costs, mileage, and details of fuel provided for personal use, as they may be required for potential HMRC audits.
 These should be retained for at least six years.

 This is in line with the recent Government announcement that for the tax year of 2025 to 2026, the appropriate tax percentage for company cars which produce zero emissions will increase by 1% up to a maximum appropriate percentage of 20%.